-Fall is arguably the best season for menswear, and footwear is a big part of this.
-Here are some of the best fall shoes for men this year.
+Fall is arguably the best season for menswear, and that includes footwear.
+Here are some of the best fall shoes for men to wear this year.

-You’re starting to wake up with frosty toes.
-That t-shirt you’ve been wearing all summer is developing fold lines in your drawer.
+You’re starting to wake up with frosty toes, and that t-shirt you’ve been wearing all summer is developing fold lines in your drawer.

 It’s fall 🍃🍂

-Fall weather makes a lot of fashion lovers happy.
-You can finally throw on layers and show off some of the thicker, more substantial fabrics you own.
+Fall weather makes many menswear enthusiasts feel all warm and fuzzy inside (and outside).
+You can finally throw on layers and show off some of the heavier, more interesting pieces in your wardrobe.

 But what should you wear on your feet?

-We’re going to break down how to pick the right shoes that fit perfectly with the cooler weather.
-Plus, we’ll give you a list of 10 essential shoe styles for fall and our top three picks for any budget.
+We’re going to break down how to pick the right shoes for cooler autumn weather, including a list of essential shoe styles for fall.

 It’s time to put your best foot forward this fall…